25 Popular Fruits—Ranked by Sugar Content!

-While you may only know this sweet fruit from its inclusion in the famous Fig Newton cookies, you'll have to eat the fruit raw—and without the coating of sugar and flour—to best reap the health-protective benefits like its high fiber, potassium, calcium, magnesium, and vitamins A, E, and K content.
+While you may only know this sweet fruit from its inclusion in the famous Fig Newton cookies, you’ll have to eat the fruit raw—and without the coating of sugar and flour—to best reap the health-protective benefits such as its high fiber, potassium, calcium, magnesium, and vitamins A, E, and K contents.
 Figs also contain prebiotics, which help support the pre-existing good bacteria in the gut, improving digestive wellness.
 But because of their high sugar content, be sure to enjoy by eating only one or two whole ones at a time.
-Try wrapping figs in prosciutto and add a dollop of goat cheese.
-Both the meat and the cheese have extra protein to help fill you up so you don't feel the need to keep munching.
+Try wrapping figs in prosciutto and adding a dollop of goat cheese.
+Both the meat and the cheese have extra protein to help fill you up so you don’t feel the need to keep munching.

 Total Sugar: 1 cup, arils/seeds, 23.8 g

 No wonder pomegranate juice doesn’t need any added sweeteners.
 It’s sweet enough on its own!
 But it’s not just sugar pomegranates are high in; their arils (the seeds) are also pretty mighty when it comes to their nutrient content.
 Pomegranates contain three types of antioxidant polyphenols—including tannins, anthocyanins, and ellagic acid—which all help fight and prevent damage to your body caused by free radicals.
 One pomegranate also provides about 30 mg of vitamin C, which is important for skin and immune health.
 They have a fairly high fiber content, so as long as you stick to the serving size, don’t be afraid to pop the arils as a snack, sprinkle them onto salads, yogurt, or even on top of chicken dishes.